 But more than one train can travel on a track, and the scriptures directly tell us that not everyone has this kind of faith.
 “And as all have not faith, seek ye diligently and teach one another words of wisdom; yeah, seek ye out of the best books words of wisdom, seek learning even by study and also by faith (D&C 109:7).
 Faith is a gift of the Spirit, and everyone has different gifts.

-This is the point Moroni makes starting in verse 8, when he emphasizes that “there are different ways that these gifts are administered.”
 Some have a gift to teach the word of wisdom, others the word of knowledge.
 That invokes D&C 109, where some don’t have faith so they can learn words of wisdom out of the best books.

-I think everyone should read Letter VII and make a decision about whether to accept it or not.
+Everyone should read Letter VII and make a decision about whether to accept it or not.
 Keep studying, thinking (pondering), teaching one another, and praying.
 Eventually we will all know the truth, and the truth will make us free.